NicolasBernaerts/readynas-102/bullseye/README.md

   * linux workstation shell prompt starts with **#**
   * NAS shell prompt starts with **$**

-# Prepare the USB key / ssd disk
+# Prepare the USB key / SSD disk

 As the USB key will be the NAS main drive and will hold the complete system, it should be as fast as possible and 16Gb should be a comfortable minimum.